Basic Turbocharger Maintenance Tips

 During oil change it is recommended that the correct grade of oil (as per manufacturer), or better, is used and a high quality oil filter is installed to replace the old one.

 An oil and filter change are necessary whenever a new turbo is installed.

-Never underfill the sump when doing an oil change nor overfill the sump.
-An overfilled sump can create excess pressure and impede oil flow to turbocharger.
+An over-filled sump can create excess pressure and impede oil flow to turbocharger.

 After an oil/filter change, ALWAYS check the oil level after running the engine for a few minutes to make sure oil level is between the marks on the dipstick.

 As oil supply to the turbo is the most critical aspect of turbo health, oil feed and drain lines should be inspected at regular intervals and be pressure tested and replaced as necessary.

 Dirty oil deposits can build up in these components and block normal flow, leading to lower serviceable life or outright failure of the turbo.

-Any scavenge pump or oil restricting devices should also be tested for correct performance such as crack pressure testing.
+Any scavenge pump or oil restricting devices should also be tested for correct performance by crack pressure testing or such.

 A dirty air filter will increase resistance to air being drawn into the turbo.
 This can create incorrect air pressure, leading to poor performance or even damage to oil seals, as oil is drawn out of the cartridge via vacuum and into the compressor housing.

 Other Running Considerations for Turbocharger Maintenance

-As well as regular turbo maintenance, it is always good practice to warm an engine up by letting it idle for a minute of so until oil stabilises in head and turbo etc..
+As well as regular turbo maintenance, it is always good practice to warm an engine up by letting it idle for a minute or so until oil stabilizes in head and turbo.

 Likewise at a stop(and especially after high speed highway driving), it is a good idea to allow the vehicle to idle for a minute or two.
 Alternatively install a turbo timer to do this, to allow the turbocharger to wind down.